EUDR explained: what the EU Deforestation Regulation requires and who it affects

 The key deadlines

-SME operators and traders: Obligations apply from 30 June 2026.
+Operators, downstream operators, and traders generally: Obligations apply from 30 December 2026.

 Where EUDR sits in the broader sustainability regulation landscape